 Other Resources

-What is customer journey mapping
+What is customer journey mapping?

-Customer journey mapping is the process of visually displaying a customer’s experience and interactions with a company’s product or service.
-Customer journey maps break down the steps involved in reaching a specified goal, such as a purchase, a subscription, or creating an account.
 These steps are then described from the customer’s point of view, both in terms of the different touchpoints they have with the product or service, but also by the thoughts and feelings that the customer is likely to have.
-Customer journey mapping helps companies understand their customers, identify gaps in the customer experience, and find opportunities for improving it.
+The exercise helps companies understand their customers, identify gaps in the customer experience, and find opportunities for improving it.

-How to do customer journey mapping
+How to make a customer journey map?

-Customer journey maps are best drawn up in cross functional workshops, where people from different perspectives can sketch out the user experience.
-Before you start, you need to define the persona and goal you are drawing a customer journey map for.
+Before you start, you need to introduce the concept of customer journey mapping.
+It’s helpful to prepare for the workshop by adjusting a customer journey mapping template for your context and having it ready to roll.
+After introducing the concept and sharing your customer journey map template, the next thing you need to do is to define the persona and goal you are drawing a customer journey map for.
 Once that is done, you can break the journey into stages.
 Finally, you can add touchpoints, thoughts and feelings to the map in different layers and for each step.
 You can add additional insights and information to the map to further enrich it if you like.
+Finally you should share your populated customer journey map template with stakeholders and use it as a living document to make changes to the user experience.